 Step 4: Use the Granite Cleaner (Optional)

 To make the luster of the surface return and elongate the time in between the cleaning sessions, you can use a granite cleaner.
-You will have to dry off the surface before you apply a granite cleaner on it.
+You will have to dry off the surface before you apply a granite cleaner to it.

 After that, take a soft cleaning cloth and soak it with the cleaner and polish the surface properly.
 You will have a shiny surface after this.